marovira/helios-ml/docs/source/why-helios.rst

 you to state your intent explicitly in code you own and can read.

-The table below contrasts Helios with PyTorch Lightning and Ignite across the most important areas for research and engineering work:
+The table below contrasts Helios with PyTorch Lightning and Ignite across the most important areas for research and engineering:

 .. list-table::
    :header-rows: 1